DigiLokal/DILO-ApiRequirements/README.md

 # Api Requirements
-The API requirements for DILO project.
+The API requirements for DILO project (not done).

 Some samples will be given later.